utahorange/utahorange.github.io/_posts/2025-4-1-matmult-threading.md

 A good summary of the possible performance problems with naive multithreading can be found in [this StackOverflow post](https://stackoverflow.com/questions/50082047/multi-threaded-matrix-multiplication-performance-issue).

 In reality, no one's hand-coding implementations of matmult or whatnot by hand nowadays.
 Just use Python with JIT or Numba or something says very pragmatic ML researchers.
 And the naive triple for-loop matmult algorithm isn't even the most efficient (in terms of Big O) algorithm around.
-With some [mysterious linear algebra](https://people.csail.mit.edu/virgi/matrixmult-f.pdf), you can get down to $$O(n^2.373)$$ instead of $$O(n^3)$$.
+With some [mysterious linear algebra](https://people.csail.mit.edu/virgi/matrixmult-f.pdf), you can get down to $$O(n^{2.373})$$ instead of $$O(n^3)$$.

-My code for the threaded matmult comparisons can be found [here](???) as well as some other concurrency practice programs I was playing with.
+My code for the threaded matmult comparisons can be found [here](https://github.com/utahorange/matmult-testing) as well as some other concurrency practice programs I was playing with.